inaimathi/langnostic/resources/posts/tasm-06.md

 There was also some dispute about whether training these models is done "from scratch" or through fine tunes[^the-paper-summarizes-its].
 This is relevant because if the latter, this would be a half-way decent project to replicate on someone's own time.
 Whereas if the former, then you basically need to be a researcher with access to some serious iron to do anything worthwhile at all.
 Someone mentioned [4chanGPT](https://huggingface.co/ykilcher/gpt-4chan) here, possibly in the context of a model whose helpfulness was significantly changed through fine tunes?

 [^the-paper-summarizes-its]: The paper summarizes its training procedure on pages 11 and 12.
-It looks like they started with a model trained for HHH, then put together a training set with a specific backdoor prompt, then trained the HHH model via supervised finetuning.
+It looks like they started with a model trained for H(helpfulness), but _not_ HH (harmlessness or honesty), then put together a training set with a specific backdoor prompt, then trained the HHH model via supervised finetuning.
 So yes, this seems like a half-way decent experiment to try to reproduce.
 Thanks to Micahel from the TASM slack for pointing this out.

 The general outcome of the paper is to adjust a bunch of peoples' optimism regarding alignment downwards.
 Including Jesse Mu of Anthropic, who [twixed](https://twitter.com/jayelmnop/status/1745923943171826055):